abraunegg/onedrive/docs/usage.md

          This operation will delete the client’s local state database and rebuild it entirely from the current online OneDrive state.

-         Because previous sync state will no longer be available, the following may occur:
+         Because the previous sync state will no longer be available, the following may occur:
          * Local files that also exist in OneDrive may have local changes overwritten by the cloud version if a conflict cannot be safely resolved.
          * Local files may be renamed or duplicated locally as part of conflict resolution and data-preservation handling.
          * The initial synchronisation pass may involve a large number of file uploads and downloads.